OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ```
 It can also be driven by JavaScript.
 For now, it's "pure" WebComponents (no Polyfill).
 If your browser does not support native WebComponents..., you'll have to wait for it to.
+Also, we do not use here the `JQuery Deferred`, we use pure ES6 Promises to get to Ajax (and REST).

 ```
  http://[host]:9999/web/webcomponents/console.html